Mehrnoushfzln/Software-Enngineering-26714484/README.md

 "transfer from different account.py" : compeletes the coding parts for transfer from different account button, with click on this button user should enter another user account details and enter the amount he/she wants to transfer, then with clicking on submit button , the money will transfer.

 # Executive video of the Bank prototype

+"26714484run.mp4" : executive video of the bank prototype.